 In contrast, if you have a child with disabilities who requires special care, time and resources, the court is more likely to waive the initial clause in your prenup and require that your spouse provide support.

 If you are facing undue hardship because your prenup waived maintenance, we can review your case and help you reclaim alimony in court.

 If you think your prenup is invalid—or you’re in the process of creating one and want to ensure it remains valid—our team is available to help you navigate the process.
 Request a free consultation or call us at (847) 868-9584.
-We will happily meet with you at our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We will happily meet with you at our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.